-The holder of each share of SBPS shall be entitled to receive dividends at the rate per share of \$0.038237 per annum if and when a dividend is declared.
-The Preferred Shares participate in dividends on an as-converted basis and must be paid prior to any payment on common shares.
+The holder of each share of SBPS shall be entitled to receive dividends at the rate per share of \$0.038237 per annum if and when a dividend is declared on common shares.
+The preferred shares participate in dividends on an as-converted basis and must be paid prior to any payment on common shares.